 OVERVIEW

-[This slide should be updated by the PMO or programme manager, based on their view of the projects as a collective.
+[This page should be updated by the PMO or programme manager, based on their view of the projects as a collective.

-The programme plan at the top allows Board members to see what is due to happen when.
+The programme plan allows Board members to see what is due to happen when.
 By providing a RAG rating for the current month and last month, you will give a sense of how on track a project or activity is and whether the situation is slipping or improving.

 Programme risks are the risks that the programme team and Board will be most focused on mitigating.
 Some risks may come from one individual project, although it is more likely that they will represent the risks across all or a number of projects, e.g. cost escalation.